gwastro/pycbc/docs/workflow/matched_filter.rst

 * matchedfilter-link-to-tmpltbank - OPTIONAL.
 If this is given the workflow module will attempt to ensure a one-to-one correspondence between template banks and matched-filter outputs.
 This may not work in all cases and should be considered an option to be used for comparing with ihope output.
 * matchedfilter-compatibility-mode - OPTIONAL.
 If this is given the workflow module will tile the matched-filter jobs in the same way as inspiral_hipe used to.
 This requires the link option above and that the template bank and matched-filtering jobs are reading the same amount of data in each job.
 * analysis-length = LENGTH_IN_SECONDS (*NOT* used for lalapps_inspiral) - REQUIRED.
-The amount of time in seconds that will be matched-filtered.
+The maximum amount of time in seconds that will be matched-filtered.
 Note that triggers may not be produced for the entire span of time.

 $$$$$$$$$$$$$$$
 [executables]